henriquejustee/Fastify-with-Prisma-REST-API/readme.md

 >
 > .
 Prisma for operations to our database
 >
-> .
-Typescript as main language

 ***Create, Read, Update and Delete*** are the most important and used operations when we are making a REST API.

-### At this project, we can see a pratic exemple of a backend service involving data from users.
+### At this project, we can see a pratic exemple of a backend
+service involving data from users.
 Fell free to leave your review or to use it as your learning material! :heart: :3